0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/06 - Control Structures.md

 ```

 ### For Loop
 In Kotlin there is no traditional for loop, but a foreach loop.
-The `for` loop can iterate over all data structures that either implement the `Iterable` interface or overload the operator function `iterator()`.
+The `for` loop can iterate over all types that provide an implementation of the **operator function** `iterator()`.

 ```kotlin
 val countries: Array<String> = arrayOf("Germany", "China", "Egypt")